 \subsection{Comparison}

-To the best of our knowledge, the only work dealing with adversarial clustering in a black-box way is \cite{suspicion}.
+~ To the best of our knowledge, the only work dealing with adversarial clustering in a black-box way is \cite{suspicion}.
 In this work, the authors presented a new type of attack called \emph{spill-over}, in which the attacker wants to assign as many samples as possible to a wrong cluster by poisoning just one of them.
 They proposed a threat model against linearly separable clusters to generate such kind of adversarial noise.

 To have a fair comparison, we performed \emph{spill-over} attacks on the same settings of the aforementioned work, comparing the performance on MNIST and UCI Handwritten Digits datasets\footnote{A dataset containing $5\,620$ grayscale images of size $8 \times 8$, with intensities in the range $[0, 16]$} \cite{alpaydin1995a}, targeting Ward's hierarchical clustering algorithm.
-Further details can be found in the supplementary material.
+Further details can be found in Appendix.

 For MNIST, we considered the digit pairs $4\&1$ and $3\&2$, while for Digits, we considered the digit pairs $4\&1$, and $8\&9$.
 Our algorithm was run with the $\delta = \Delta$ which is the maximum acceptable noise threshold found by the authors, with $\delta = \Delta / 2$ and with $\delta = \infty$.
+We found the value of $\Delta$ used in \cite{suspicion} by looking at the source code.
 We imposed to attack just one sample ($|T| = 1$), namely the nearest neighbor to the centroid of the target cluster.
 We performed our experiments $20$ times, reporting mean and std values.

-The results are presented in Table \ref{tab:mnist_comp}-\ref{tab:digit_comp} along with more details on the experiments.
+The results are presented in Table \ref{tab:mnist32_comp}-\ref{tab:digit41_comp} along with more details on the experiments.
 Although our algorithm achieves its best performance by moving more samples at once, we were able to match, or even exceed, the number of spill-over samples (\texttt{\#Miss-clust}) achieved in \cite{suspicion}, even when halving the attacker's maximum power proposed by the authors.
 Moreover, the results show also that we were able to craft adversarial noise masks $\vec{\epsilon}$, which were significantly less detectable in terms of $\ell_0, \ell_\infty$.